JasperHof/JasperHof.github.io/_docs/example.md

 It is possible to run LDAK-KVIK directly on your own data, or to first try it out on simulated data.
 In case you wish to directly apply LDAK-KVIK to your own data, please jump to [Running LDAK-KVIK](#Running-LDAK-KVIK).

-## Creating genotypes and phenotypes
+## Simulating genotypes and phenotypes

 Genotype data can be generated using the command line:
 ```